 - Internal APIs: Also known as Private APIs.
 These APIs are usually meant for use within a company and are only exposed by internal systems.
 A company can use this type of API across different internal teams to be able to improve its products and services.

 - Composite APIs: These APIs combine different data and service APIs.
 It is a sequence of tasks that runs synchronously as a result of the execution and not at the request of a task.
 The main purpose of this type of API is to speed up the process of execution and improve the performance of the listeners in the web interfaces.

 - REST (Representational State Transfer): REST is not a protocol like the other web services.
 Instead, it is a set of architectural principles.
-The REST service needs to have certain characteristics, including simple interfaces, which are resources identified easily within the request and manipulation of resources using the interface.
+The REST service needs to have certain characteristics, like simple interfaces, which are resources easily identified within the request.

-Read more about the difference between SOAP, REST, and JSON.
+Read to learn more about the difference between SOAP, REST, and JSON.

 There is another type of API called a webhook API.
 Webhook APIs function similarly to how a traditional REST API works, but it happens in the opposite direction.
-Typically, you write a program that will call an API, and get a response from that API.
-In some cases, you don’t want to have to call the API, you just want the API to notify you when something has occurred.
+Typically, you write a program that will perform an API call and get a response from that API.
+In some cases, you don’t want to call the API; you just want the API to notify you when something has occurred.

 An example of this would be a billing system.
 You wouldn’t want to have to continuously make a request to an API to see if a payment has been made.
 Instead, you would use a webhook API to notify you every time a payment is made.

 APIs are purpose-built to perform a specific function of allowing communication between applications.
 APIs have become an integral part of application development.
-They allow developers to quickly integrate specific functionality to their application or website.
-There are thousands of Public APIs on RapidAPI, find the one that will help power your next project on the RapidAPI Marketplace.
+They allow developers to quickly integrate specific functionality into their applications or website.
+There are thousands of Public APIs on RapidAPI; find the one that will help power your next project on the RapidAPI Hub.